 All Composite Source File (CSF) features with the NOAA extended attribute 'asgnmt' populated with 'Unassigned' will be located outside of the sheet limit provided in the PRF.
 These features do not need to be addressed by the field unit and shall not be included in the FFF.
 The field unit has the option of addressing an 'Unassigned' feature if it is deemed navigationally significant and safe to approach.
+If an unassigned feature is addressed, it shall be included in the FFF.
 Contact the HSD/NSD Project Manager or COR as needed.